wso2/docs-open-banking/en/docs/about/open-banking-concepts.md

 are the regulators interested in performance and/or compliance aspects in an open banking environment.

 - <strong>App Admin</strong>
-are the decision makers for the Third-Party/Client application.
+are the decision makers for the client application.

 ------------------------------------------------------------------------
 ####Consent Management